GovTechSG/seed-documentation/device-cleanup-policy.md

-# MDM certificate and device cleanup policy
+# MDM certificate and device clean-up policy

-This article gives an overview of the MDM certificate and the device cleanup policy for SEED users.
+This article gives an overview of the MDM certificate and the device clean-up policy for SEED users.

 ## MDM certificate